 Whether you bleed green or are just Irish for the day, you’ll find plenty of reasons to shout, “Erin go bragh!” in the North Star State.
 St. Paul is the undisputed Celtic capitol of Minnesota, but with a dash of Irish luck, you’re sure to find a local pub where you can hoist a pint and hum a lilt.

-A mid-day event in the state’s capital city, the St. Paul St. Patrick’s Day parade is the largest such celebration in Minnesota.
-Thousands leave work and skip school to don green and line the downtown streets every March 17.
-If you’re more into history than size, New Ulm boasts the longest-running St. Patrick’s Day parade in the state—on the same date, of course.
+A mid-day event in the state's capital city, the St. Paul St. Patrick's Day parade is the largest such celebration in Minnesota.
+Thousands leave work and skip school to don green and line the downtown streets every March 17 unless it falls on a Holy Day or a Sunday.
+If you're more into history than size, New Ulm boasts the longest-running St. Patrick's Day parade in the state on the same date, of course.

 Not surprisingly, St. Patrick’s Day is the busiest of the year for this popular pub that makes its own beer.
 In the Northland, it’s hard to beat Dubh Linn’s locally-sourced ingredients and scratch kitchen, paired with house-brewed beers and ales.
 There may be other places to celebrate the 17th in Duluth, but why give up your stool?